DIT112-V18/group-07/README.md

 # group-07
-## What are we going to make?
+## What?
-- We aim to create a remote controlled car emphasizing on hassle-free use and automation.
+We aim to create a remote controlled car emphasizing on hassle-free use and automation.

-## Features:
+## Features

-### Obstacle detection and manoeuvring:
+### Obstacle detection and manoeuvring
 * Alert for detection of obstacle
 * Automatic braking upon detecting obstacle
 * Drive around obstacle when detected

-### Mobility:
+### Mobility
 * Forward
 * Reverse
 * Stop
 * Turn left and right

-### Sportmode:
+### Sportmode
- ** WHEN SPORTMODE IS ON
+**SPORTMODE ACTIVATED**
 * Speed is set to maximum speed instantly
 * Speed is decreased instantly meaning instant braking

- ** WHEN SPORTMODE IS OFF
+**SPORTMODE DEACTIVATED**
 * Speed is increased or decreased gradually
 * Does not reach maximum speed

-### Cruise control:
+### Cruise control
 * Static Cruise Control.
 User can set a defined speed
 * Adaptive Cruise Control.
 Adapts the speed to the object infront of it

-### Autonomous parking:
-* The car will search for parking and then parallel park when the space is found

-### Tilt control:
+### Tilt control
 * Turning left or right by tilting the phone

-### Autopilot driving:
+### Autopilot driving
 * Car will be able to drive on and follow a single line

 ### Tail lamps and head lamps
 * Tail lamps will turn on upon braking
 * The user will be able to toggle the head lamps on and off

-## Why will we make it?
-The obstacle detection feature ensures the safety of the car and it's surroundings.
-It will make sure that the car doesn't    crash into stationary or moving objects.

-The cruise control feature will be added to minimise the need of repeated user input to perform basic straight line mobility.

-The car needs to be able to manoeuvre forward, backwards, left ,right and also be able to stop in order to provide the staple functionalities of a car.
-Basic mobility that is a requirement in any modern car.

-The tilt control feature provides an easier way to maneuver the car.
-By tilting the phone, the car will either move left or right.
-Eliminating the problem of tapping several buttons to move the car left and right.
-It is a smarter way of moving the car.

-Parking esentially follows a general algorithm.
-We have employed this algorithm to automate parking of the car, hence reducing redundant work-load on the user.

-Tail lamps and brake lamps increase visibility of the car in it's surroundings, thus adding to the factor of safety.

-## How will it be made?
+## Why?
+Our product has several functionalities.
+Each feature has a purpose that can solve a real world problem.
+We think if we are able to understand and make these features work on a smaller scale then we can lay out the blueprint for how it should be programmed for real vehicle use.
+By using a small Smart car we can test out the features and check for any problems that may occur in real scenarios.

+## How?
+We used android studio to make an application where we can remotely control the car.
+The app has butttons that can turn on a feature of the car when needed.
+The app is connected to the car via the bluetooth on the arduino.

+We also used the Arduino IDE and the Smart Car shield library to program the features needed.

+The features are of course dependant on the hardware we are using.
+We were using these for the features:
-* Obstacle detection and manoeuvring will be made by using ultrasonic sensor
+* Obstacle detection and manoeuvring were made by using ultrasonic sensor
-* Mobility will be implemented through the smartcar library and the gyroscope
+* Mobility was implemented through the smartcar library and the gyroscope
-* Cruise control and autonomous parking will be managed by an ultrasonic sensor
+* Cruise control was managed by an ultrasonic sensor
-* Tilt Control will be managed by the gyroscope in the users mobile device
+* Tilt Control was be managed by the gyroscope in the users mobile device
-* Autopilot will be managed by the infrared sensor
+* Autopilot was managed by the infrared sensor

-## Hardware Used:
+## Hardware Used
 - Arduino MEGA 2560
 - SmartCar
 - 5x Ultrasonic sensors